-Their words cut to the core of the human experience and the realities of being Black in America.
+The words of these Black poets cut to the core of the human experience and the realities of being Black in America

 Poets are interpreters

 There are many types of poetry in the world, from love poems that will make you swoon to nature poems and protest poems that examine the world around us in very different ways.
 But all poetry, even funny poems and short poems for kids, has a common thread: The poets who write it are interpreters.
 They take an honest look at events and emotions and boil them down to some essential truths.
 That is particularly true for Black poets, who write about myriad topics, of course, but also often bring the realities of race and racism into their work.

 The following Black poets elevate the conversation around social justice, equality, education and hope.
 Their insightful, sometimes harsh and often inspiring poems provide essential perspectives, offer a way to make sense of the seemingly inexplicable and serve as catalysts for change.
 Trust us: You will be thinking about their words long after you finish reading their poetry.
 And just like novels, memoirs and other books by Black authors, you won’t be able to put their poetry collections down.

 Get Reader’s Digest’s Read Up newsletter for more poetry, humor, cleaning, travel, tech and fun facts all week long.